#1203: Question: Using Cross-Origin-Resource-Policy to enable compression dictionary support for opaque responses

 Currently browsers disable dictionary support for no-cors requests (don't store dictionaries and don't advertise available-dictionary).

-This approach should be web-safe to add but it does depend on origins making sure that they include the CORP header for responses to cross-origin requests when they use dictionary compression.
+This approach should be web-safe to add but it does depend on origins making sure that they include the CORP header for responses to cross-origin requests when they use dictionary compression (if the dictionary was cors-fetched but the resource was no-cors fetched).
 If existing origins are blindly dictionary-compressing every request that advertises an Available-Dictionary then those resources will start to fail in a cross-origin no-cors context if they don't include the CORP header (the RFC already warns that they should not be doing this).

 There are only a few compression dictionary deployments at this point and I'm not aware of any that would have an issue with this extension but, if we're going to make a change, it would be good to do it sooner rather than later.